DanCanCode/DanCanCode/README.md

-# Hello, My name is Daniel 👋
+# Hello 👋

 ## I am a Full Stack Software Developer

-I'm Daniel Espinal.
-I am a Full Stack Software Developer who recently graduated from Fullstack Academy.
+My name is Daniel Espinal.
+I am a software developer with over 550 hours of creating and maintaining single-page web applications using the lastest industry tech.
+I have effectively collabrated with mulitple software development teams in constructing both the frontend and backend components of modern websites.
+I will always be learning, and I am eager to meet and work with professional software developers and innovative teams in the industry.

 ### Connect with me: